Medication safety during your hospital stay

 Your doctor, nurse, and pharmacist will check to make sure any new medicines you receive do not cause a bad reaction with other medicines you are already taking.

-The 5 rights of medicine is a checklist nurses use to make sure you get the right medicine.
-The 5 rights are as follows:
+The Rights of Medication Administration is a checklist nurses use to make sure you get the right medicine.
+The rights are as follows:

 - Right medicine (Is the right medicine being given?)

 - Right dose (Is the amount and strength of the medicine correct?)

 - Right patient (Is the medicine being given to the right patient?)

 - Right time (Is it the right time to give the medicine?)

 - Right route (Is the medicine being given the right way?
 It may be given by mouth, through a vein, on your skin, or another way.)